-Mr. Ivanovic moved to Canada in 2007, after graduating with a Doctor of Musical Arts degree in Violin Performance at the University of Miami, where he held the post of Teaching Assistant, as well as served as an Assistant Concertmaster for the Miami Symphony Orchestra.
+Domagoj Ivanovic moved to Canada in 2007, after graduating with a Doctor of Musical Arts degree in Violin Performance at the University of Miami, where he held the post of a Teaching Assistant, as well as served as an Assistant Concertmaster for the Miami Symphony Orchestra.

 Originally from Zagreb, Croatia, he began studying violin at the age of seven.
-During his studies he was the recipient of numerous prizes and awards in violin competitions at the national and international level.
-Of those, the most important honors were First Prize in the National Violin competition and First Prize in the National Chamber Music competition.
+During his studies he was the recipient of numerous prizes and awards in violin competitions at the national and international level, the most important being First Prize in the National Violin competition and First Prize in the National Chamber Music competition.

 As a soloist he appeared with several orchestras, most notably with the Zagreb Philharmonic orchestra, and the Miami Symphony orchestra.
 Described as a player with “clear technique and great sensitivity” he has performed all over Europe and North America, as well as China, Taiwan and Singapore.